Am I allowed to rebuild?

 Where can I get more information?

-The key documents for building in a bush fire prone area are the NSW RFS publication Planning for Bush Fire Protection with Addendum Appendix 3 and AS 3959 – Construction of buildings in bushfire- prone areas.
+The key documents for building in a bush fire prone area are the NSW RFS publication Planning for Bush Fire Protection and AS 3959 – Construction of buildings in bushfire- prone areas.

 Do I have to get a report from a bush fire consultant?

 No, you do not have to get a report from a bush fire consultant.
-The NSW RFS can assist in identifying the bush fire attack level (BAL).
+The NSW RFS provides the Single Dwelling Application Kit for homeowners to undertake a self-assessment.
 If you choose to lodge a Complying Development Certificate instead of a Development Application you will need to have a BAL Certificate.
 This could be obtained from a bush fire consultant or council.

 We built recently.
 Do we still need to get all the approvals again?